Colorado's 13th Judicial District Youth Diversion Program

 "The more you praise and celebrate your life, the more there is to celebrate."
 Oprah Winfrey

-When youth complete the program, their achievements are celebrated big time!
+When youth complete the program, their achievements are celebrated!
 The specifics of this will be determined in part by the youth and family, but will always include a $50 gift card and diploma.